-GEN008 - Communication for Career Success 60 Hours / 4 Quarter Credits Prerequisites: None

-Course Description: This course is designed to help students to develop their communication skills and relate the importance of these skills to their future career.
+GEN008 - Communication for Career Success 60 Hours / 4 Quarter Credits Prerequisites: None to develop their communication skills and relate the importance of these skills to their future career.
 Through writing and educational exercises, the students will gain experience in professional communication.
 This course is designed to help the student understand the impact of professional communication in the work place.